eBook Published by

 And what about her, how did she rationalise and justify actions that to me, and many others, seemed totally inexplicable and without reason?

-Had she thought of the impact divorce would have on the children; children who, hitherto, had enjoyed an exceptional family life; children who always seemed so happy, who loved their mummy and daddy so very much and who were loved equally, in return…
+Had she thought of the impact divorce would have on the children; children who, hitherto, had enjoyed an exceptional family life; children who always seemed so happy, who loved their mummy and daddy so very much and who were loved equally, if not more, in return…

 Alongside my marriage.